tylerlaberge/Jasper/README.md

 ### Creating a Feature

-Features are the high level peices of our application that we are testing.
+Features are the high level pieces of our application that we are testing.
 They are made up of scenarios which test the behaviors of a feature.

 With our scenario we defined above, we can create a feature for our applications addition functionality like so.